AnonymousPC/cpp-module-builder/readme.md

 ```
 and then follow the intructions on screen.

-There are many `static` variables and global-functions (which refers to internal linkage, but we desire a module linkage such as `inline`).
-Most of them is substituded inside `boost.py`, while we still need to handle some corner-case manually.
+There are many `static` variables and global-functions (which means an unexportable internal linkage).
+Most of them is removed by inside `boost.py`, while the cpp-parser cannot hold every situations, thus we still need to **remove some `static`s (which occurs in the compiler output, about 15-25 times) manually**.

 The output will be put into `boost.(gcm|pcm)`